 California Academy of Science

-The California Academy of Science went from a good science museum to a great science museum with its upgrade in 2009.
-In that year they added a living roof with 1.7 million California native plants.
-They also added a 4 story tall rainforest.
+The California Academy of Sciences transformed from a good science museum to a great one with its 2009 upgrade.
+In that year, they added a living roof with 1.7 million California native plants.
+They also added a 4-story-tall rainforest.
 The museum also includes the Steinhart Aquarium and a planetarium.

 Clement Street